Why So Much Sinus Trouble?

 The Debilitating Pain of Sciatica and Natural Relief

 Sciatica refers to pain that radiates along the path of the sciatic nerve and branches through the lower back through your hips and buttocks and down the back of each leg.
 Generally, only one side is affected.
-Pain can be located at any point along the sciatic nerve.
+Sciatica pain can be located at any point along the sciatic nerve.
 This is often due to a ruptured or herniated disc.
 Pain may even be felt in the foot on the affected side.
 Sciatica is also referred to as piriformis syndrome.
 This has to do with the fact that the sciatic nerve runs through the piriformis muscles.
-It is believed that muscle spasms … Continue reading “The Debilitating Pain of Sciatica and Natural Relief”
+It is believed that muscle … Continue reading “The Debilitating Pain of Sciatica and Natural Relief”

 An Easy Solution for Acid Reflux in Babies in Anchorage, AK

 Acid reflux in infants happens when food backs up or refluxes from the baby’s stomach.
 If your baby is exhibiting any of the following symptoms, he or she may have acid reflux: Crying while being fed Excessive gas Choking when trying to swallow Pain in the abdominal area Vomiting often Refusing to eat Acid reflux can slow down a child’s growth, bring about colic, and cause problems with breathing.
 There are many reasons that acid reflux occurs, and recent evidence is pointing toward it being related to an injury or trauma that happened during the birthing process.
 It is possible … Continue reading “An Easy Solution for Acid Reflux in Babies in Anchorage, AK”

 The Excruciating Pain of Trigeminal Neuralgia and How to Get Help